How to organize a picnic

 Often, picnics are organized as potlucks, where everyone contributes to the spread.
 To avoid ending up with ten bags of potato chips and no watermelon, you can assign people categories of food to bring.
 Or, if you want to ensure that people get to bring what they most enjoy bringing, simply set up a sign-up list.
 Sign-up Genius makes this super easy, but a simple Google Doc will also work.

 Of course, it’s fine if you want to handle the food yourself, just let people know that in your invitation.

-If you’ll be grilling, don’t forget to pack a grill brush, spatula, metal skewers, hot pads, and charcoal.
+If you’ll be grilling, don’t forget to pack a grill brush, spatula, metal skewers, hot pads, charcoal, and fire extinguisher.
 How much charcoal will you need?
 That depends on what you’re cooking, and how many people you’re expecting.
-Here are some guidelines to help you plan.
-Don’t forget a water bucket to put out the coals when you’re finished.
+Here is the most comprehensive basics of grilling article we know of to help you safely BBQ.

 Keep in mind that there is a growing trend where people who used to eat meat do not eat it any more, so respect those choices by putting foil down on grill and using separate utensils that don’t touch meat.

 To figure out the right quantity of beverages like wine or beer for your party, plan on one drink per person per hour; for non-alcoholic drinks, plan on one per person per hour plus one more.
 It’s likely not everyone will actually consume that much, but planning on that as an average should keep you covered.
 Whatever else you may be serving, be sure to provide abundant water.
 Dehydration can ruin the experience for you and your guests.

 Tablecloths do wonders when it comes to making a picnic feel special, not to mention clean.
 Take along some lightweight reusable plates and cups and real utensils to minimize waste and increase enjoyment.
 (Who really likes eating off soggy paper plates, or throwing away single-use styrofoam, anyway?)